Caeldeth/loures/Literature/Etienne-Dream-Debris.md

 another.
 The next few days I was always helping them whenever I could, and soon other employees saw me and started asking for small jobs.

-"Someone from the high ranks then officially hired me as a 'do-everything', as people called me.
+"Someone from the high ranks then officially hired me as a 'do\-everything', as people called me.
 One day I would sweep the bedrooms, the other brush the horses, the other help with the laundry; any small thing they needed done, they would call me.
 And, in my free days, when I was not too tired, I would spend